oxi-dev0/vector2d.py/README.md

 ```
 <br>

-Vectors support comparisons with other Vectors:
+Vectors support comparison with other Vectors:
 ```python
 a==b
 a!=b